foreverwoods/The-Normality-of-Action-Inaction-and-How-They-Interact-with-Regret/README.md

 -   `model` contains fitted models.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `sketches` contains the sketches of the graphs and table contained in the document.

 ## Statement on LLM usage